tiy-rails-front-end/surveyopossum/README.md

 * **A Repository.** Create a new repository under your github organization's account.
 * **A README.** Your README should describe the application and include a link to the live version on Heroku.
 * **A Working App.** See the requirements below!
-* **A Test Suite.** Not only must this test suite be conceptually complete, it must be written before the code that satisfies it.
-This can be determined by git commits (so commit often!!!)

 ### Requirements